OswinGuai/GenerateAdajcency/README.md

 **Good?**

-For input of graph with more than 300,000 nodes, this code could finish generating adjacency by cost of almost ****, whereas my original code needs about 40+ hours to finish.
+For input of graph with more than 300,000 nodes, this code could finish generating adjacency by cost within 90 minites, whereas my original code needs about 40+ hours to finish.
+And of cource, I run this on high-efficiency server.

-**What this?**
+I use 20 processes and about 50Gb memory.
+And get adjacency file of 10Gb.

-A script with some clear tips in code.
+There seems no space for modification in my view at present.

 **Input**: edges of a graph in a file.
 Like